0xPolygonID/tutorials/mkdocs/docs/verifier/query-builder.md

 - Attribute field: this is the attribute the query is based on.
 For example, for a query requesting a user to be older than 21 years old, the attribute field should read "Age".
 - Query type: the two options of queries that are available, a Condition or Selective disclosure.
 Condition depends on a value and an operator; that would be the case of a query requesting a user to be older than 21 years old.
 [Selective Disclosure](../verifier/features.md#selective-disclosure) is the feature used to ask the ID holder for a specific piece of their data.
 - Operator: this is the relation between the attribute and the value.
 For example, for a query requesting a user to be older than 21 years old, the operator should read "More than".
 - Value: this is the value the operator refers to.
-For example, for a query requesting a user to be older than 21 years old, the operator should read "21".
+For example, for a query requesting a user to be older than 21 years old, the value should read "21".
 - Skip Revocation Check: will skip the check to see if a credential was revoked or not.

 The [Query Builder](https://schema-builder-test.polygonid.me/query-builder) outcome should look like this: